Harwood Economic Review

 Peter C. Earle

-Peter C. Earle is an economist who joined AIER in 2018.
-Prior to that he spent over 20 years as a trader and analyst at a number of securities firms and hedge funds in the New York metropolitan area.
-His research focuses on financial markets, monetary policy, and problems in economic measurement.
-He has been quoted by the Wall Street Journal, Bloomberg, Reuters, CNBC, Grant’s Interest Rate Observer, NPR, and in numerous other media outlets and publications.
-Pete holds an MA in Applied Economics from American University, an MBA (Finance), and a BS in Engineering from the United States Military Academy at West Point.
+Prior to joining AIER, Dr. Earle spent over 20 years as a trader and analyst at a number of securities firms and hedge funds in the New York metropolitan area as well as engaging in extensive consulting within the cryptocurrency and gaming sectors.
+His research focuses on financial markets, monetary policy, macroeconomic forecasting, and problems in economic measurement.
+He has been quoted by the Wall Street Journal, the Financial Times, Barron’s, Bloomberg, Reuters, CNBC, Grant’s Interest Rate Observer, NPR, and in numerous other media outlets and publications.

 Get notified of new articles from Peter C. Earle and AIER.